3 Minute Read

 Update your game plan or start one for the first time.

 A budget is your game plan, where you tell your money what you want it to do.
 This isn't rocket science!
 Just give every dollar a name on paper before you get your paycheck so it won't all be gone in a week.
-Get free budgeting forms here.
+Get free budgeting tools here.

 Put cash in envelopes.